Commercial Property

 2. Retail units

-Retail commercial property is used for sale of goods and services directly to consumers (as opposed to wholesaling).
+Retail property is used for sale of goods and services directly to consumers (as opposed to wholesaling).
 This includes retail businesses such as department stores, the large shopping centres that may house them, and smaller shops.

 3. Industrial property